Safeguarding is everyone’s responsibility, and our practice is underpinned by 3 key principles:

 Every member of staff wears a photo I.D name card.
 Visitors and volunteers wear ‘Llewellyn School Visitor’ badge to show they have followed the security checks at reception.

 We ask parents to enter the school via the side entrance unless specifically told otherwise.
 Gates and doors are locked when the children come into school for registration.

 The School Leader/CEO and other staff inspect the school for safety measures and ensure that all locks and systems are working effectively.

 Everyone who works with your children are DBS checked which means that the Criminal Bureau has checked their suitability to work with children.

-All volunteers and Governors have up to date DBS’s.
+All volunteers and Critical friends of the school have up to date DBS’s.
 The School Leader and Critical friends of the school monitor and ensure that the Single Central Record in school is accurate and comprehensive.